- Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

-Expats will find the weather in Saudi Arabia a forceful factor to contend with.
+Expats will find the weather in Saudi Arabia a challenging factor to contend with.
 Except for the province of Asir on the western coast, the country is mostly desert.
 Rainfall is sparse, days are incredibly hot and temperatures can drop drastically at night.

 Expats should be wary of the possibility of heatstroke and exhaustion, especially from May to September.